Chidonkenny/LILLY-STORE-SALES-ANALYSIS/README.md

 - Verified numerical fields such as sales/revenue.
 - Converted relevant columns into appropriate data types.
 - Created a cleaned dataset for analysis.

+### Exploratory Data analysis (EDA)

+The sales dataset was explored to understand its structure, identify data-quality issues, and discover patterns in revenue, orders, customers, products, regions, payment methods, and order status before developing the final dashboard.